Kilby Park Campground

 The campground is open year round with off-season rates in effect during winter months.
 Basic facilities include pit toilets, picnic tables, fire pits, and potable water.
 Some sites are amid the trees and others are in open areas near the beach.
-We have 27 'reservable sites".
-Beginning June 15, 2020 you can book online or call 604-796-9576 to be connected to our reservation desk on Mondays and Tuesdays between 10 am and 3 pm.
+We have 31 "reservable sites".
+Book online here or call 604-796-9576 to be connected to our reservation desk on Mondays and Tuesdays between 10 am and 3 pm.

 Kilby Park is operated by the Fraser Heritage Society, a charitable, non-profit community-based group, which also operates the nearby museum on behalf of the Province of BC.
 This small 3 hectare park is famous with bird watchers, as hundreds of wintering bald eagles come to the area to feast on spawning salmon in late autumn.
 Graceful trumpeter swans also migrate to the area all the way from Alaska.

 Kilby campground is a beautiful riverfront park with wonderful pioneer history associated with it.
 Within walking distance you'll discover a 5 acre historic site, Kilby museum, farm, cafe and gift shop.
 It's well worth a look through the 1920s general store, post office, and boarding house to get a feel for life in Harrison Mills back in the day.
 Exhibits reflect the turn of the century when steam wheelers and ferries linked Harrison Mills with larger towns such as Chilliwack, Mission and New Westminster.

 Two key rules you may want to consider before booking are: